What Are Mass Torts?

 - Whether there have been any important court rulings that impact the litigation one way or another (either good or bad).

-Our mass tort lawyers are always available to speak with clients about their pending claims.
+A mass tort litigation lawyer is always available to speak with clients about their pending mass tort claims.
 We also employ a strong legal staff that is immensely helpful to clients.

-Can Mass Tort Lawyers Help Clients From any Location?
+Can A Mass Tort Litigation Lawyer Help Clients From any Location?

 Yes.
 Because mass tort litigation involves plaintiffs from all fifty states (and perhaps some U.S. territories), many mass tort lawyers have the means of reaching clients from anywhere.
 Searcy Denney represents clients nationwide and will travel to meet with clients when necessary.